This citywide, year-long focus on theatre is the first of its kind in the U.S.

 - Served as the planning committee for It’s Showtime, Chicago!, the Year of Chicago Theatre launch event aligned with Chicago Theatre Week 2019 – attended by more than 750 patrons and theatre stakeholders.

-- Advancing events, programs and resources to promote broader industry awareness and citywide participation in Year of Chicago Theatre grant and commissioning opportunities.
+- Advance events, programs and resources to promote broader industry awareness and citywide participation in Year of Chicago Theatre grant and commissioning opportunities.

-- Elevating theatre via LUMA8 Arts in the Dark programs.
+- Elevate theatre on the Riverwalk through Art on the Mart and via LUMA8 Arts in the Dark programs.
 From Riverwalk Lantern Processions this summer to the Halloween Parade on October 19, these special events featuring theatre groups and artists are designed to highlight Chicago’s diverse cultural landscape.

 - Announced the Millennium Park Summer Film Series (Tuesdays, June 4 – August 20, 2019) co-presented by the City of Chicago and 13 local theatre companies – celebrating the Year of Chicago Theatre.
 Companies include About Face Theatre, Aguijón Theater, Black Ensemble Theater, Chicago Children’s Theatre, Chicago Shakespeare Theater, Court Theatre, eta Creative Arts Foundation, Free Street Theater, Goodman Theatre, Lookingglass Theatre Company, Rivendell Theatre Ensemble, Steppenwolf Theatre Company, Teatro Vista and Victory Gardens Theater.